Hill 60, Port Kembla

-Hill 60 is a heritage-listed Aboriginal site at Military Road, Port Kembla, City of Wollongong, New South Wales, Australia.
+Hill 60 is a heritage-listed Aboriginal site at Military Road, Port Kembla, in the Illawarra region of New South Wales, Australia.
 It is also the location of the World War II installation the Illowra Battery.
 The property is owned by Wollongong City Council.
 It was added to the New South Wales State Heritage Register on 14 December 2001.

 Description

 Hill 60 Park is dominated by the rocky headland of Boilers Point and the sheltered embayment of Fisherman's Beach.
 Hill 60 rises steeply above Fisherman's Beach to a peak of 71 m a.s.l. at which point is situated the Illowra Trig Station.
 The elevated areas of the park are largely cleared and grassed and contain a public recreational Lookout, car park, access road, walking track, a hang-gliding launch pad and a Coast Guard radar operations unit.
 There are a number of defence installations, including gun batteries, tunnels, engine houses, search and spotlight positions, communications cabling, defence personal housing and amenities, and local defence earthworks, a transformer site, security post and tunnel installations, on the upper elevations of the Hill and along its side slopes.
 The peak of Hill 60, in the vicinity of the Illowra Trig Station was subject to considerable landscaping including infilling with coal wash which effectively increased the ground level in that area by several feet.
 While many of the installations were decommissioned after the war and sold off by the Commonwealth, a number are still in place in the study area to this day.